Scott 800-B6 Radio/TV/Phono Console (1948)

 what can happen if you're careless.

-fact beforehand, you can remove the top cover of the high-voltage cage, unplug the cable, thread it up through
+to remove the top cover of the high-voltage cage, unplug the cable, thread it up through

-On my set, some past repairman had simply yanked on both chassis until the cable gave way, breaking the socket
+On my set, some past repairman had yanked on both chassis until the cable gave way, breaking the socket

 As seen in the under-chassis photo, this tuner is not the "turret" style which became almost universal